MSITChad/OpenShred/README.md

 # OpenShred
 OpenShred - released at DEF CON 24 in August 2016

+Drag and Drop and Command Line Windows File Shredder using AES 256 using Ruby OpenSSL module

+Random IV and Random Encryption Key purged within program memory before exit

+File Info:

 08/07/2016  08:20 AM OShredAES.exe

 SHA1: 2fe1767ecb73f8b970cdb8fee7082fef8d99206a

+Source code uploaded, to test: c:\ruby openshred.rb <file>

+  View OpenShredSnip.JPG ^ to see the program used at the command line -> Click the 'Download' Icon above screen shot to make full size

 Originally repository status missing/deleted; new upload

-Drag and Drop and Command Line Windows File Shredder using AES 256 using Ruby OpenSSL module

-Random IV and Random Encryption Key purged within program memory before exit

-View OpenShredSnip.JPG ^ to see the program used at the command line -> Click the 'Download' Icon above screen shot to make full size

 Instructions to build the Windows Executable from a Windows command prompt View BuildEXESnip.JPG ^